 This route follows the Parkland Walk, a leafy, four-kilometre (2.5-mile) path that follows the course of a railway line that used to run between Finsbury Park and Alexandra Palace.
 Keep an eye out for the sculpture of a mythical spirit fairy known as the Spriggan, hidden underneath the disused railway arches.
 Exit the trail and carry on a bit further to Highgate Cemetery, the final resting place of Karl Marx, and listed as Grade II on the Register of Historic Parks and Gardens.

-For those who wish to cycle along the Thames and enjoy the view of several tourist attractions, this route is a good choice.
-The ride begins at Westminster Pier, right in front of Big Ben.
-Heading west and following the river, you will pass the Palace of Westminster and after a while, the Tate Britain.
-On the other side of the bank you will catch a glimpse of the Battersea Power Station and just behind it, the eponymous park.
-From Wandsworth Bridge this route follows the Thames Path, where for a certain stretch cyclists have no legal right to ride.
-There are signs instructing cyclists to dismount, although it’s still worth wandering through this area on foot.
-Fulham Palace comes right after on the northern embankment and the route ends on Kew Bridge, right before the Royal Botanic Gardens.
+This ride begins at Westminster Pier, right in front of Big Ben.
+Heading west and following the Thames, you’ll pass the Palace of Westminster and, after a while, the Tate Britain.
+On the other side of the bank you’ll catch a glimpse of Battersea Power Station and, just behind it, the eponymous park.
+From Wandsworth Bridge hop on to the Thames Path, where signs instruct cyclists to dismount – we recommend pushing your bike while taking in the beautiful views.
+Once you’re back in the saddle, Fulham Palace will follow on the northern embankment.
+The route ends on Kew Bridge, right before the Royal Botanic Gardens.